 - 20-Minute Fish Piccata

 - Mediterranean baked white fish

 - 2 lb wild-caught Chilean sea bass, or another white fish fillet of your choice (see note), thawed if perviously frozen

 - kosher salt and black pepper

-- 1 tsp Red pepper flakes, (I used 2 tsp Aleppo Pepper, which is milder)
+- 1 teaspoon Red pepper flakes, (I used 2 teaspoon Aleppo Pepper, which is milder)